mikelindj/PurchaseRequisitionSWA/README.md

    - Api location: (leave empty)
    - Output location: (leave empty)
 3. Click "Review + create" then "Create"
-4. After creation, go to the Static Web App → Authentication
+4. After creation, go to the Static Web App → **Authentication** tab
-5. Click "Add" under Identity providers
+5. Click "Add identity provider"
-6. Select "Azure Active Directory"
+6. Select **"Microsoft"** (Azure Active Directory)
-7. Choose your app registration from step 1
+7. Choose **"Create new app registration"** or select an existing one
+8. For the new registration:
+   - Name: "Purchase Requisition Form" (or your preferred name)
+   - Supported account types: **"Current tenant - Single tenant"** (restricts to your organization only)
+9. Click "Add" to save
-8. Copy the **Deployment token** from the Overview page
+10. Copy the **Deployment token** from the Overview page

+**Important**: The authentication is automatically configured to restrict access to users from your Microsoft organization only.
+Users will be automatically authenticated when they visit the site - no manual sign-in required.

-### 5. GitHub Secrets
+### 4. GitHub Secrets

 1. Go to your GitHub repository → Settings → Secrets and variables → Actions
 2. Add a new secret:
    - Name: `AZURE_STATIC_WEB_APPS_API_TOKEN`
    - Value: The deployment token from Azure Static Web App

-### 6. Deploy
+### 5. Deploy

 1. Commit and push your changes to the `main` branch
 2. GitHub Actions will automatically build and deploy to Azure Static Web Apps